mxmssh/IDAmetrics/README.md

      - node graph generation (function)

      - basic block boundaries generation (function)

+# IDAMetrics-dynamic.py

+IDA plugins for trace complexity assessment.

+This IDA scripts allows to collect complexity only for for trace of executed application.

+# pincc.cpp

+Intel PIN DBI tool that allows to get trace of executed basic blocks.

 BUGS

 Please read attentively current issues before using these scripts.
 Many metrics